dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 > in  y
 > ```
 >
-> In other words, the the interpreter knows that the two `x`s in the line
+> In other words, the interpreter knows that the two `x`s in the line
 > `let x = x` are different `x`s.
 In fact, the interpreter can keep track of
 > all `x`s in scope and we can access all of them unambiguously by their
 > [De Bruijn index][debruijn].
 For example, this expression retrieves both `x`s